 Low-light indoor plants are a great solution when you’re looking to add some greenery to your décor.
 There are plenty of plants that thrive in darkness for you to choose from.
 All plants require some light for the photosynthesis process, but some plants are more tolerant of low light conditions than others.
 However, none of these plants require direct sunlight.

-Examples of popular low-light indoor plants include the snake plant, the peace lily, and the philodendron.
+Examples of popular low-light indoor plants include the snake plant, golden pothos, the peace lily, and the philodendron.

 You’ll notice that most low-light indoor plants have dark green foliage.
 This is because plants with darker foliage are more efficient at photosynthesis, which means that they can get by with less sunlight.
 They also tend to grow slower than other plants.